-- Each board of education must adopt a written attendance policy setting forth the school district's attendance requirements, and this attendance policy must explain what the school district classifies as an excused absence. - Statutory provision:
+- Each board of education must adopt a written attendance policy that sets forth the school district's attendance requirements and explains what the school district classifies as an excused absence. - Statutory provision:

 "The board of education shall adopt a written policy setting forth the district's attendance requirements.
 The policy must provide for excused absences, including those listed as exclusions from compulsory school attendance . . . as well as temporary absences due to behavioral health concerns."